 A Great Emphasis on Education

 There is an extreme emphasis on schooling, and the wealthiest families often send their children to be educated abroad in English-speaking countries, or their children attend private and Christian academies that are usually very expensive.
 The competition to enter and excel in these academies and the best schools and universities is intense, so Hong Kong children study unusually intensely and receive schooling and training from early ages.

-This might be what has contributed to Hong Kong being the region or country with the highest average IQ in the world of 107 compared to the usual 100 in the Mainland and many countries in the world.
+This might be what has contributed to Hong Kong being the region with the highest average IQ in the world of 107 compared to the usual 100 in the Chinese mainland and many countries in the world.
 This emphasis on education in Hong Kong is comparable to the Japanese emphasis.
 Japan's average IQ is 105.